gabrielweyer/azure-functions-telemetry/README.md

 ### Registering telemetry initializers

 :memo: The built-in integration supports telemetry initializers.
-The custom integration supports registering telemetry initializers in the same way than the built-in integration does.
+The custom integration supports registering telemetry initializers in the same way as the built-in integration does.

 Telemetry initializers can either be registered using `TImplementation`: